Eat More Veggies!

-Most of us know we should eat more vegetables.
-Macrobiotic niishime style vegetables are slowly steamed or braised until the cooking liquid has evaporated, leaving the vegetables sweet, flavorful, and creamy, but not overcooked or mushy.
+Here’s a new way of cooking vegetables that I think you’ll love.
+Macrobiotic nishime style vegetables are slowly steamed until the cooking liquid has evaporated, leaving the vegetables sweet, flavorful, and creamy–but not overcooked or mushy.
 Here, we take it up a notch by adding some crispy pan-fried tempeh.
-Traditionally, this dish is a Japanese dish served at New Year’s or to people healing from an illness.
+In Japan, this dish is often served at New Year’s or to people healing from an illness.

 There is an art to making this dish– you must use the minimum amount of water so that you don’t lose nutrients or flavor into the steaming liquid, you avoid burning the bottom of the pot.
 Ideally, you will steam the vegetables just long enough that no liquid remains.
 This can be achieved with patience– you must slowly bring the pot to a boil, covered, until you see steam coming out the sides of the pot.
 Do not lift the lid when you see the steam, simply turn the burner down as low as it will go, and let steam for about 20 minutes before checking for doneness.

 I like using Flying Tempeh Bros. tempeh available at Wheatsville Coop in their freezer section.
 Make sure you get an organic variety.
 Sometimes you can find tempeh made out of chickpeas or other beans (instead of soybeans).
 Those can be interesting to try and have a different flavor and texture.

 Tempeh should be a nice golden brown on at least 2 sides before seasoning with shoyu or tamari.

 Other Specialty Ingredients – Lotus Root and Kombu